 Price, per person

-Included: travel by private coach and all ferry crossings; hotel accommodation as described below; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Included: travel by private coach and all ferry crossings; hotel accommodation as described below; breakfasts; 2 lunches and 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Fowey Hall: a late Victorian mansion, set above the town centre with extensive estuary views from the grounds.
 Elegant public rooms compliment the comfortable bedrooms; rooms with a view are allocated on a first come, first-served basis.
 In Padstow we occupy the rooms above Rick Stein’s Seafood Restaurant.
 Rooms vary in size and outlook, but throughout decor is fresh and modern and the service is excellent.
 Single rooms throughout are double for single use.